 3) Consider your language

-Whilst it is important to maintain your brand voice and messaging in all communications, during the current Covid-19 crisis, it is important to consider the appropriateness of your tone, remember that many customers are likely to be worried about the impact the virus will have on their loved ones/ work/ finances etc and that jokes or messaging which is too light-hearted will not be well received.
+Whilst it is important to maintain your brand voice and messaging in all communications, during the current Covid-19 crisis, it is important to consider the appropriateness of your tone, remember that many customers are likely to be worried about the impact the virus will have on their loved ones/ work/ finances etc and that jokes or messaging which is too light-hearted may not be well received.
 Customers will require an assuring tone of conversation, reinforcing the idea that you are the brand they want to use.
 Furthermore, communication should be performed in an understanding and considering manner.

 4) Make it personal